-Advertising and Marketing Services Revenue - Advertising and marketing services revenue accounted for approximately 46 percent of total revenue for 2022.
+Advertising and Marketing Services Revenue - Advertising and marketing services revenue accounted for approximately 42 percent of total revenue for 2023.

-The Company has a comprehensive portfolio of print advertising products, which include display, classified and preprint advertising.
-Display revenue results from sales of advertising space within the Company's core newspapers and niche publications to local, regional or national businesses with local operations, affiliates or resellers.
-Classified revenue, which includes automotive, real estate, employment, obituaries and other, results from sales of advertising space in the classified and other sections of the Company's newspapers.
-Preprint revenue results from sales of preprinted advertisements or circulars inserted into the Company's core newspapers, niche publications, and distributed to publications in other markets, or distributed by mail or through third-party distributors to households in targeted areas in order to provide total market coverage for advertisers.
-The Company's capabilities allow its advertisers to target preprint distribution selectively at the sub-zip code level in order to optimize coverage for the advertisers' locations.
-Preprint advertising also includes other services revenue related to the Company's niche publications.
+The Company has a comprehensive portfolio of print advertising products, which includes display and classified advertising.
+Display revenue results from sales of advertising space within the Company's core newspaper to local, regional or national businesses with local operations, affiliates or resellers.
+Classified revenue, which includes automotive, real estate, employment, obituaries and other, results from sales of advertising space in the classified and other sections of the Company's newspaper.

-The Company's digital advertising and marketing services revenue consists of strategic marketing services, consulting, branding, paid media strategy and management, creative services, search optimization, direct mail and the sale of promotional materials, as well as providing multi-channel marketing solutions through subscription sales of the Company's cloud-based software.
-In addition, it includes digital sales of banner, classified and native advertisements on the Company's news and entertainment-related websites and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on third-party websites.
+The Company's digital advertising and marketing services revenue consists of strategic marketing services, consulting, branding, paid media strategy and management, creative services, search optimization, direct mail, the sale of promotional materials, and subscriptions to the Company's multi-channel marketing solutions cloud-based software and services.
+In addition, it includes digital sales of banner, classified and native advertisements on the Company's news websites, social media platforms and mobile apps, as well as targeted and multi-channel (programmatic) advertising placed on third-party platforms.

-Circulation Revenue - Circulation revenue accounted for approximately 43 percent of total revenue for 2022 and includes subscriptions and single copy sales related to the Company's core newspapers in print and digital formats.
-DallasNews' steadfast commitment to producing superior, unduplicated local journalism enables the Company's newspapers to charge premium subscription rates.
+Circulation Revenue - Circulation revenue accounted for approximately 47 percent of total revenue for 2023 and includes subscriptions and single copy sales related to the Company's core newspaper in print and digital formats.
+DallasNews' steadfast commitment to producing superior, unduplicated local journalism enables the Company's newspaper to charge premium subscription rates.
 The Dallas Morning News' goal is to maximize the amount of recurring revenue from consumers of the Company's print and digital products.
 The Company continuously assesses the journalism provided to subscribers and their willingness and ability to pay higher rates by geographic area.
 The Company has implemented effective rate increases to select subscribers or retailers.
 A digital replica version of The Dallas Morning News is offered for subscribers to purchase if they prefer to consume news through a digital device in a more traditional format.
-DallasNews' newspapers and the newspaper industry as a whole are challenged to maintain and grow print circulation volume.
-To the extent circulation volume declines cannot be offset by rate increases, the Company will realize lower circulation revenue.
-Circulation volume declines could also result in lower rates and volumes for advertising revenue.
+DallasNews' and the newspaper industry as a whole, are challenged to maintain and grow print circulation volume.
+To the extent circulation volume declines could also result in lower rates and volumes for advertising revenue.

-The Company's news websites, including dallasnews.com and aldiadallas.com, are the leading English and Spanish news and entertainment digital platforms in the North Texas region.
-The news websites offer late-breaking and other up-to-date news coverage, user-generated content, advertising, e-commerce and other services.
+The Company's news websites, including dallasnews.com and aldiadallas.com, are the leading English and Spanish news and social media platforms in the North Texas region.
+The News' websites offer late-breaking and other up-to-date news coverage, user-generated content, advertising, e-commerce and other services.
 Readers can access news content across multiple digital platforms and obtain relevant local customized content and advertising.
-The Company's journalists have expanded their reach and deepened their engagement with audiences by delivering news and content through social media platforms such as blogs, Facebook and Twitter, which direct traffic to the core websites.
+The Company's journalists have expanded their reach and deepened their engagement with audiences by delivering news and content through social media platforms such as newsletters, blogs, Facebook and X, formerly known as Twitter, which direct traffic to the core websites.
 The Company's success depends to a significant extent on its ability to develop and manage the digital business in response to the changes in consumers' preferences and behaviors, as well as changes to advertising expenditures, as described above.

-Printing, Distribution and Other Revenue - Printing, distribution and other revenue accounted for approximately 11 percent of total revenue for 2022 and includes commercial printing, distribution, and shared mail packaging services.
+Printing, Distribution and Other Revenue - Printing, distribution and other revenue accounted for approximately 11 percent of total revenue for 2023 and includes commercial printing, distribution and shared mail packaging services.
 The Company's commercial printing and distribution services leverage the capacity of its production and distribution assets.
 The Company believes the incremental revenue from these services allows a greater return from the Company's operating assets.